PDA-UR/Sketchable-Interaction/SI-Linking-Prototype/silang_link_doc/link.md

 A <-> B => position, position  # or A <-> B => position for short
 ```

-Now, both can be moved directly while the other is also moved to the bidirectional link.
+Now, both can be moved directly while the other is also moved due to the bidirectional link.

 <!-- include current prototype example -->

 ### Cyclic Linkage-Graphs
-The example in the section above also features the easiest form of a cyclic linkage-graph, due to A's position changes affect B's position and vice versa.
+The example in the section above also features the easiest form of a cyclic linking-graph, due to A's position changes affect B's position and vice versa.
 However, this bears a problem when viewed naively: *infinite recursion*.
 Movement change in A triggers movement change in B, yet this movement of B triggers movement of A anew and does so infinitely.
-Therefore, SI has to constrain the infinite recursion.
+Therefore, SI has to deal with that.
-In order to showcase cyclic linking graphs, the example is expanded with a third region C and cyclically and unidirectionally linking it to A and A to B and B to C, forming a triangular shape.
+In order to showcase cyclic linking-graphs, the example is expanded with a third region C and cyclically and unidirectionally linking it to A and A to B and B to C, forming a triangular shape.
 Again, the position property of the regions is used.
-In *silang*, this can looks like this:
+In *silang*, this looks like this:

 ```
 A -> B => position